 - Anti-Fraud and Anti-Bribery all employees are expected to complete anti-fraud and corruption awareness training via our online training portal My Campus.
 For those employees who cannot access the on-line training this is delivered through training sessions and through team briefings. - Employee Code of Conduct which applies to all EDF Energy employees, outlines explicitly our policy of zero tolerance to bribery and fraud and, as part of our continuous improvement of standards of ethical behaviour; employees are asked to raise any suggestions for improvement with their manager, their Senior Leadership Team member or their Human Resources Director. - Bribery Act 2010 employees are expected to familiarise themselves with, and comply with, the guidelines provided to them. - Company-wide Fraud investigation protocol held under the Finance Policy, which has been defined and communicated to all business areas.
 Any concerns an employee may have with regard to a potential bribery issue should be reported promptly to their manager, their Senior Leadership Team member or to the external reporting line explained in the EDF Energy Confidential Reporting of Serious Concerns Procedure. - Gifts & Hospitality Procedure explains the principles to be followed when rewards, benefits, gifts or hospitality are offered to or accepted by EDF Energy employee.
-This includes completion of the gifts and hospitality register.

-• Systematic risk assessments - of potential breaches to ethical standards and in place are appropriate controls to mitigate the identified risks.
+This includes completion of the gifts and hospitality register. - Systematic risk assessments of potential breaches to ethical standards are in place as are appropriate controls to mitigate the identified risks.
 On an annual basis we provide information to EDF Group on the number of cases received and these are shared with the Group Ethics and Deontology Committee.

-- Over 75% of employees have undertaken the Anti-Fraud and Anti-bribery training, with on-going plans to complete the training across high risk areas to 100% by quarter 3 2015. - EDF Energy has not been involved in any legal cases, rulings or other events relating to corruption or bribery.
+- Over 11,000 employees have undertaken the Anti-Fraud and Anti-bribery training, - EDF Energy has not been involved in any legal cases, rulings or other events relating to corruption or bribery.